kitschpatrol/yanki-connect/readme.md

   const client = new YankiConnect({ autoLaunch: true })
   ```

-  _Warning: This feature is experimental, and is currently only supported on macOS._
+  _Warning: This feature is experimental, and is currently only supported in a Node environment on macOS._

 ## Getting started

 ### Dependencies

-Yanki Connect requires a Node 18+ compatible runtime.
-The exported APIs are ESM-only and share the.
+Yanki Connect runs in the browser and Node 18+ compatible runtime.
+The exported APIs are ESM-only.
 It's implemented in TypeScript and bundles extensive type definitions.

 The Anki desktop app with the Anki-Connect add-on installed and configured is also required to do anything useful with the library.